-- (1) The Treasurer must- - (a) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 14 working days after receipt; and - (c) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - (d) ensure cheques are signed by at least 2 committee members. - (2) The Treasurer must- - (a) ensure that the financial records of the Association are kept in accordance with the Act, the Auditors and the VCA; - (b) coordinate the preparation of the financial statements of the Association and their certification by the Auditor prior to their submission to the annual general meeting of the Association; and - (c) maintain an inventory of all property of the Association - (3) The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.
+- (1) The Treasurer must- - (a) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and

+- (b) ensure that all moneys received are paid into the account of the Association within 5 working days after receipt; and - (c) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - (d) ensure cheques are signed by at least 2 committee members.

+(2) The Treasurer must-

+- (a) ensure that the financial records of the Association are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.